ECONOMICS AND BUSINESS (EBGN)

 EBGN310.
 ENVIRONMENTAL AND RESOURCE ECONOMICS.
 3.0 Semester Hrs.

-(I) (WI) Application of microeconomic theory to topics in environmental and resource economics.
+Application of microeconomic theory to topics in environmental and resource economics.
 Topics include analysis of pollution control, benefit/cost analysis in decision-making and the associated problems of measuring benefits and costs, non-renewable resource extraction, measures of resource scarcity, renewable resource management, environmental justice, sustainability, and the analysis of environmental regulations and resource policies.
+3 hours lecture; 3 semester hours.
 Prerequisite: EBGN201.
-3 hours lecture; 3 semester hours.

 EBGN315.
 THE ECONOMICS OF STRATEGY.
 3.0 Semester Hrs.